Music (Madonna album): Writing and recording

 The album was recorded at a number of studios, including the Sarm West Studios in Notting Hill, London (pictured).

-Recording sessions for Music began in September 1999 at Sarm West Studios in Notting Hill, London, where she had recently moved at the time, and were almost completed by January 2000.
+Recording sessions for Music began in September 1999 at Sarm West Studios in Notting Hill, London, where she had recently moved, and were almost completed by January 2000.
 Madonna first began collaborating with Orbit.
-During his sessions with Madonna, he invited DJ Sasha to work on music for possible inclusion on the effort, as they were "looking for a trancey sound".
-Orbit commented that the material was "quite a little edgier" and a follow-up "without stopping still" to her previous album, and elaborated, "It's almost like we started off with a lot of slow ballad songs and she's started to kind of chuck 'em out in favor of more edgy tracks.
+During his sessions with Madonna, he invited DJ Sasha to work on music for possible inclusion on the album, as they were "looking for a trancey sound".
+Orbit commented that the material was "a little edgier" and a follow-up "without standing still" to her previous album, and elaborated, "It's almost like we started off with a lot of slow ballad songs and she's started to kind of chuck 'em out in favor of more edgy tracks.
 The album is getting more kind of fast, very European sounding, very English and French sounding, naturally, 'cause everybody working on it apart from her is English or French.
 Pretty exciting, actually".
 After some recording sessions with Orbit, she felt she needed a different sound for her project and scrapped most of the material recorded up to that point.
-The singer revealed that they had composed nine songs and thought that they were too similar to those of her previous record, prompting her to "throw out everything and start over again.".
-Madonna expressed that she did not want her music to blend in with others, especially since Orbit gained popularity amongst mainstream artists following their collaboration.
+The singer revealed that they had composed nine songs and thought that they were too similar to those of her previous record, prompting her to "throw out everything and start over again."
+Madonna expressed that she did not want her music to blend in with others, especially since Orbit gained popularity among mainstream artists following their collaboration.

 As she sought a new collaborator to start over, Madonna was in search of someone "new and edgy and undiscovered" with a different sound.
 She was introduced to Ahmadzaï by her manager and partner at Maverick Records, Guy Oseary.
-He had received a take with songs from Ahmadzaï's album Production through French photographer Stéphane Sednaoui, and was considering signing him as an artist for the record company.
+He had received a tape with songs from Ahmadzaï's album Production through French photographer Stéphane Sednaoui, and was considering signing him as an artist for the record company.
 Upon hearing the tape, Madonna believed that his sound was exactly what she was seeking for her next record.
-Within three weeks, they met at Sarm West to commence work on the album.
-Madonna has always considered competition between her producers to be the way to get the best out of them, but Orbit later revealed that he was not at all offended with her change of mind, "as long as she uses good people.
+Within three weeks, they met at Sarm West to begin work on the album.
+Madonna had long considered competition between her producers a way to get the best out of them, but Orbit later revealed that he was not at all offended with her change of mind, "as long as she uses good people.
 And I love what Mirwais has done."
 Three of his tracks eventually appeared on Music.
-For his part, Ahmadzaï was relaxed with the offer to work with Madonna, because he knew she was interested in him for his own work, and not for his ability as a performer or for his past work with another artist.
-The producer felt free to work but within her limits, as he thought it was important to respect the artist's work ethic.
+For his part, Ahmadzaï was relaxed about the offer to work with Madonna, because he knew she was interested in him for his own work, and not for his ability as a performer or for his past work with another artist.
+The producer felt free to work freely but within her limits, as he thought it was important to respect the artist's work ethic.
 According to Ahmadzaï, there were no plans at the beginning of the sessions, with Madonna only asking for something more extreme and rough.